 Be opportunistic with ongoing monitoring efforts to supplement jurisdiction efforts and capitalize on mobilizations to the areas/locations.
 This may require consideration of the sampling frequency.

-Given the site-specific nature of ongoing work and variability in geographic-areas already highlighted, it is possible that a hybrid approach may be adopted with mixed media sampling.
-For estimating purposes only, the following cost estimates are provided:
+Given the site-specific nature of ongoing work and variability in geographicareas already highlighted, it is possible that a hybrid approach may be adopted with mixed media sampling.
+For estimating purposes only, the following general cost estimates are provided:

 With a focus on fish or shellfish sampling, the estimated cost of per sample location, per event would be approximately $22,000, for a total of $22,000 to $66,000 for 1-3 locations, respectively.
-This includes analysis of 10 individual samples at each location (not a composite).
+This includes analysis of 10 individual samples at each location.
+Fish composites, instead of individual samples, could be considered to provide a representative sample and added cost-savings with loss of statistical power and should be considered depending on data use.

-With a focus on quarterly surface water sampling, the estimated cost per sampling location would be approximately $70,000 per sample location, per event, for a total of $70,000 to $210,000 for 1-3 locations, respectively.
-This assumes that there is not an existing streamflow gage for estimated loads and this would have to be constructed and installed at 1-2 locations.
+With a focus on quarterly surface water (water column) sampling, the estimated cost per sampling location would be approximately $70,000 per sample location, per event, for a total of $70,000 to $210,000 for 1-3 locations, respectively.
+This assumes that there is not an existing streamflow gage for estimated loads and this would have to be constructed and installed at 1-2 locations and that passive, time integrated sampling methods would be employed.

-Since there are many unknowns related to this monitoring including reduction required to detect a response, timeframe to detect a response, proximity to collection actions to detect a response in surface water, fish, or other designated media, we propose initiating monitoring in a single geographic-focus area as a pilot test.
+Initiate monitoring in a single geographic-focus area as a pilot test.
+Since there are many unknowns related to this monitoring, including reduction required to detect a response, timeframe to detect a response, proximity to collection actions to detect a response in surface water, fish, or other designated media, we propose initiating monitoring in a single geographic-focus area as a pilot test.
 Lessons learned from this pilot test could be translated to other geographic focus areas identified in the table below.

-REVIEW QUESTION FOR TCW: These places are based on TCW discussions and PCB TMDLs (map 1b).
-Please list/modify places you want suggested for enhanced monitoring or you can choose to not list any place.
+Possible options for geographic-focus areas were identified by the TCW and reflect efforts to implement TMDLs and also clean up activities and WWTP upgrades.
+One consideration could be to align with the EPA-designated Urban Waters Federal Partnership locations in the watershed, including Patapsco and Anacostia.